“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Watson and Crick model of DNA:

-DNA is a helical structure in which two helices twisted around one another on the same axis in a right-handed manner.
+DNA is a helical structure in which two helices twist around one another on the same axis in a right-handed manner.

 The 3’ end of the DNA has the hydroxyl group while the 5’ end of it has the phosphate group.

-Both strands are anti-parallel to each other in which the 5′ end of one strand faces the 3’ end of another strand and vice verse.
+Both strands are anti-parallel to each other in which the 5′ end of one strand faces the 3’ end of another strand and vice versa.

 The nitrogenous bases (purines as well as pyrimidines) are stacked inside the helix whereas the sugar-phosphate creates the backbone of it, situated on the backside of the DNA.